Stuck in someone else's frames? break free!

 Home-baked Goodies: Bake numerous varieties of Christmas cookies and then put them into Christmas muffin papers and either put them into a

 tin or a nice deep box.
-Bake loaves of sweet breads, wrap them in colored plastic wrap, and put a stick-on bow on top.
+Bake loaves of sweet breads, wrap them in colored plastic wrap, and put a stick on bow on top.
 If you make

 several different batches, use mini loaf pans and give the recipient one of each.